Thailandee!com

 All information & tips to prepare your trip in Thailand

-What to see in Chiang Khan
+What to do and see in Chiang Khan

 Interesting to see in Chiang Khan is primarily the Mekong and the sunsets over the river (the sunrises depending on time of the year are also interesting), the traditional wooden houses and Chai Khong Road, the busiest and most preserved street of the city.
 Wat Si Khun Muang which is on the same street is a nice little temple that worth a quick visit.
 And of course, one thing to do in Chiang Khan is go for a walk on the riverfront.
 Note that a boat trip on the Mekong or trips to Phu Tok,a neighboring mountain offering a beautiful view, are possible (ask your accommodation).